Lucius Licinius Crassus: Other early activity

 Little else is known of Crassus' political activities in the 110s BC.
 He is known to have supported the efforts of Gnaeus Domitius Ahenobarbus to create a citizen colony at Narbo Martius in 117 BC.
-At the age of twenty-seven (i.e. 113 BC), Crassus defended his relative Licinia, one of the Vestal Virgins who had been scandalously accused of infidelity that year.
+At the age of twenty-seven, Crassus defended his relative Licinia, one of the Vestal Virgins who had been accused of breaking their vow of chastity that year.
 Crassus was successful during Licinia's first prosecution in front of the pontifices, and she was acquitted.
 However, she was prosecuted again by the special inquisitor Lucius Cassius Longinus Ravilla in early 113.
 This time, Crassus was not successful, and Licinia was consequently buried alive.

 Crassus served as quaestor sometime around the year 109 BC.
 He was appointed to the province of Asia Minor.
 On his return journey, he studied rhetoric at Athens, but departed after a dispute with the locals.
 Having missed the ceremony of the Eleusinian Mysteries by only two days, Crassus requested that the Athenians repeat the affair so that he too might be initiated.
 When the Athenians refused, he angrily left the city.
 It seems Crassus related this anecdote to the young Cicero, who recorded it many years later in the De Oratore.

 Crassus served as tribune of the plebs in 107 BC at the age of 33.
 His tribunate was as an example of a notably "quiet" one: Cicero had not realised Crassus even served as tribune until he read about it by chance in a passage of Lucilius.

 Crassus probably served as aedile in 100 BC.
 Alongside Scaevola Pontifex (his future colleague in the consulship), Crassus put on expensive games for the people, which were remembered decades afterwards for their extravagance.